Paulino Gullas: Career

 Paulino A. Gullas established a law office that handled cases from different parts of the country.
 His law firm's partners included congressman Pedro Lopez and Jose Leuterio, who would later become an associate justice of the Court of Appeals.

 Journalism

 He started as a reporter of Cablenews American, a Manila-based newspaper.

 He is the founder of The Freeman, Cebu's longest-running newspaper.
 Its maiden issue was printed on 10 May 1919.
 The newspaper stopped circulation on the outbreak of World War II.
 Jose Gullas, revived the periodical in 1965 as a weekly magazine and then to a daily English newspaper in 1969.

 Education

-From 1918 until 1919, he was chosen as the first registrar of the University of Philippines Cebu.
+From 1918 until 1919, he was chosen as the first registrar of the University of the Philippines Cebu.
 He was also the president of the Visayan Institute, a school founded by his brother Vicente.